 Knicks vs. Heat Injury Report Today - May 2

-The New York Knicks (47-35) have four players on the injury report in their NBA playoffs second round game 2 with the Miami Heat (44-38) at Madison Square Garden on Tuesday, May 2 at 7:30 PM ET.
+Check out the injury report for the New York Knicks (47-35), which currently has four players listed, as the Knicks ready for their NBA playoffs second round game 2 against the Miami Heat (44-38) at Madison Square Garden on Tuesday, May 2 at 7:30 PM ET.

 Watch the NBA all season long on Fubo!

-These teams match up for the second straight game after the Heat defeated the Knicks 108-101 on Sunday.
-Jimmy Butler led the way with a team-leading 25 points in the win for the Heat, while RJ Barrett put up 26 points in the loss for the Knicks.
+These squads match up for the second straight game after the Heat defeated the Knicks 108-101 on Sunday.
+Jimmy Butler's team-leading 25 points led the Heat to the win.
+RJ Barrett had 26 points for the Knicks.

 Knicks vs Heat Additional Info